Sikbik/fluxd-rust/fluxd_rust/docs/ARCHITECTURE.md

 - Memory: in-memory store for tests and short-lived runs.

 The storage backend is selected via `--backend` and affects all indexes.

+For performance, the storage layer commits blocks using batched writes, and stores common small keys inline to avoid per-op heap allocations during high-throughput indexing.